Flynn resigns amid controversy over Russia contacts

 - The move comes less than a month into the job

-Washington (CNN)Embattled White House national security adviser Michael Flynn resigned Monday night, two sources tell CNN.
+Washington (CNN)Embattled White House national security adviser Michael Flynn resigned Monday night.

 His departure came just after reports surfaced the Justice Department warned the Trump administration last month that Flynn misled administration officials regarding his communications with the Russian ambassador to the United States and was potentially vulnerable to blackmail by the Russians.

-"I inadvertently briefed the Vice President-elect and others with incomplete information regarding my phonically with the Russian ambassador.
+"I inadvertently briefed the Vice President-elect and others with incomplete information regarding my phone calls with the Russian ambassador.
 I have sincerely apologized to the President and the Vice President, and they have accepted my apology," Flynn wrote according to a copy of his resignation letter obtained by CNN.

 "I am tendering my resignation, honored to have served our nation and the American people in such a distinguished way," he wrote.
 "I know with the strong leadership of President Donald J. Trump and Vice President Mike Pence and the superb team they are assembling, this team will go down in history as one of the greatest presidencies in US history."